Senior Faculty Fellow and Professor of Communication

 An alumnus of both the Leadership Texas and Leadership America Associations, Dr. Clevinger was selected to participate in the Harvard Institute for Management and Leadership in Education and the William Harvey’s Leadership Institute at Hampton University.
 She has served as a regional coordinator of the American Council on Education and past member of the Board of Directors for both the Mississippi and Ohio Alliance for Arts in Education.

 Over the years, Dr. Clevinger has created a variety of programs for diversity and inclusion, the arts, and women’s leadership.
 Through competitive grants, she developed several summer arts programs for gifted and talented secondary school students.
-Dr. Clevinger has received funding from the National Endowment for the Arts, SouthArts, Mississippi Arts Commission, Mississippi Humanities Council, and other state and local organizations for university and college projects.
+Dr. Clevinger has received funding from the National Endowment for the Arts, SouthArts, Mississippi Arts Commission, Mississippi Humanities Council, and other state and local organizations for university and college projects and honors programming.

 Presently, Dr. Clevinger is the Senior Faculty Fellow in the Shackouls Honors College and Professor of Communication/Theatre at Mississippi State University.
 She is the honors college’s first full time faculty member.
-She produces plays and lectures for the college’s annual Classical Week in September, participates in play productions and other activities during Shakespeare Week in February, teaches various courses in the honors curriculum, including theatre, the Classics and Humanities, and seeks funding for the college through grant writing and fundraising.
+She produces and directs plays, including plays for the college’s annual Classical Week, creates the yearly scholarly lecture series-The Orators, produces student centered activities, teaches seminar courses in the honors curriculum, and seeks and receives funding for the college through grant writing and fundraising.